01 of 40

 35 of 40

 This owner's dog Roo found Rocky underneath a bush in their backyard and brought her up to the house.
-Rocky was barely able to walk and her eyes were just opening at the time.
-Now, five years later, she's an affectionate, happy twenty-pound Tortie with an attitude.
-She was named Rocky on account that when she was little she'd box Roo with her front feet like Rocky Balboa-she boxes on her owners sometimes just to keep them in line!Continue to 36 of 40 below.
+Rocky was barely able to walk or see as her eyes were just opening at the time.
+Now, she's an affectionate and happy tortie.
+She was named Rocky for the way she'd stand up on her hind legs and box like Rocky Balboa with Roo and others when she was a kitten.Continue to 36 of 40 below.

 36 of 40

 Scud Muffin is a resilient and beloved tortie with a sad beginning, but a happy future.
 Her mother gave birth to a litter just after she was rescued from starvation and near death.
 Scud Muffin was the only survivor of the litter and lives a comfortable life with another rescued cat, named Jonny.
 They love to play and wrestle with each other, just as true siblings would.
 When Scud Muffin isn't playing, she's running laps in her hallway, napping, gazing out the window, and sleeping next to her owner who's finishing up homework.Continue to 37 of 40 below.